Python SDK

 kpi_id="accuracy",

-name="Accuracy Score",
+description="Accuracy Score",

-value=lambda ctx: ctx.result.get("score", 0),
+value=lambda ctx: ctx.result.get("score", 0) if ctx.result else 0,

 alert_threshold=0.85,